Conditions of Carriage

 32. Delayed or cancelled trains

 32.1 This paragraph 32 applies where cancellation or delays affecting train services covered by your transport contract with Eurostar mean that it is reasonably expected that there will be a delay in your reaching your final destination under that contract of more than 60 minutes.
-This paragraph 32 applies subject to paragraph 35.
+This paragraph 32 applies subject to paragraphs 34 and 35.

 32.2 Where this paragraph 32 applies you shall have the choice between: